lauramulasinserm/RELAB---viral-dynamics/README.md

 2. Estimation of within-host viral kinetic parameters using Monolix.
 3. Simulation of viral trajectories using the estimated population parameters.
 4. Calculation of viral kinetic characteristics and covariate effects.

-Individual-level RELAB data and large simulation files are not included in the repository.

 ## Citation